 Drawing in nature can be a great way to teach an art lesson.
 There are many simple art lessons that can be done outside.
 Photograph them so you can leave nature outside.
 Use leaves from different plants to create an art piece.
 Gather sticks and use them as paintbrushes to create abstract paintings in the sand or mud.
 Using natural items found in the area to create a sculpture or flat ‘collage’.
 Have students bring a sketchbook outside and sketch something they see in the natural world.

 Combine science and art by creating tree bark or leaf rubbings.
 We have created lots of different art projects inspired by plants and nature.
-Students can use what they’ve learned about plants to Design a Plant of their own.
+Find Plants Inspired Art Projects in our TpT Store ($USD) or our BN Shop ($CAN).

 Plan a scavenger hunt through the schoolyard with students finding as many natural items as they can.
 You want to avoid having students collect the items.
-Get a copy of this scavenger hunt in our Resource Library or we can email one to you when you sign up for our email list.
+Get a copy of this nature scavenger hunt in our Resource Library or we can email one to you when you sign up for our email list.

 Listen to nature.
-Find a safe place in the schoolyard for students to sit or lay down with their eyes closed.
+Find a safe place in the schoolyard for students to sit or lie down with their eyes closed.
 We say safe because you don’t want to do this where other students are running around or there is traffic.
 Listen to the sounds of nature.
 What do they hear?
 What do they NOT hear?

 Neighbourhood Nature Walk